quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 However, the SBS18 signature, which is dominated by C>A mutations and likely reflects unrepaired DNA damage from reactive oxygen species, was almost exclusively active in mice with *D* alleles at the chromosome 4 locus; the highest SBS18 activity was observed in mice with *D* alleles at both mutator loci (Figure @fig:spectra-comparison).
 SBS18 activity was absent from mice with *D* alleles at the chromosome 6 mutator locus alone (Figure @fig:spectra-comparison), further demonstrating that *D* alleles at this locus are not sufficient to cause a mutator phenotype.

-To more formally test for epistasis, we fit a linear model predicting counts of C>A mutations in each strain as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the two mutator loci) (*Materials and Methods*).
+To more formally test for epistasis, we fit a linear model predicting counts of C>A mutations in each RIL as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the two mutator loci) (*Materials and Methods*).
-A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 9.8e-4; *Materials and Methods*).
+A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 8.8e-4; *Materials and Methods*).
 Genotypes at the chromosome 4 locus explain approximately 61% of the variance in BXD C>A mutation fractions, while genotypes at both loci together explain nearly 70%.

 ![
 **BXD mutation spectra are affected by alleles at both mutator loci.**
 **a)** C>A *de novo* germline mutation fractions in BXDs with either *D* or *B* genotypes at markers `rs52263933` (chr4 peak) and `rs31001331` (chr6 peak).
-**b)** Counts of C>A *de novo* germline mutations in each BXD strain plotted against the number of generations for which it was inbred.
+**b)** Counts of C>A *de novo* germline mutations in each BXD RIL plotted against the number of generations for which it was inbred.
 Lines represent predicted C>A counts in each haplotype group from a Poisson regression (identity link), and shading around each line represents the 95% confidence interval.
 **c)** Germline mutations in each BXD were assigned to COSMIC SBS mutation signatures using SigProfilerExtractor [@PMID:36388765].
 After grouping BXDs by their genotypes at `rs52263933` and `rs31001331`, we calculated the fraction of mutations in each group that was attributed to each signature.
 The proposed etiologies of each mutation signature are: SBS1 (spontaneous deamination of methylated cytosine nucleotides at CpG contexts), SBS5 (unknown, clock-like signature), SBS18 (damage by reactive oxygen species, possibly loss-of-function mutations in MUTYH), and SBS30 (defective base-excision repair due to NTHL1 mutations).
 ](images/fig-spectra-comparison.png){#fig:spectra-comparison width=8.5in}

 To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains [@PMID:21921910].
-Dumont [@PMID:30753674] previously identified germline mutations that were private to each of the 29 MGP strains; these private variants likely represent recent *de novo* germline mutations (Figure {@fig:spectra-comparison-mgp}).
+Dumont [@PMID:30753674] previously identified germline mutations that were private to each of the 29 MGP strains; these private variants likely represent recent *de novo* mutations (Figure {@fig:spectra-comparison-mgp}).
 Only two of the MGP strains possess *D* genotypes at both the chromosome 4 and chromosome 6 mutator loci: DBA/1J and DBA/2J.
 As before, we tested for epistasis in the MGP strains by fitting two linear models predicting C>A mutation counts as a function of genotypes at `rs52263933` and `rs31001331`.
-A model incorporating an interaction term between genotypes at these loci did not fit the MGP data significantly better than a model with additive effects alone (p = 0.806), so we are unable to confirm the signal of epistasis observed in the BXDs; however, this may be due to the smaller number of MGP strains with *de novo* germline mutation data.
+A model incorporating an interaction term between genotypes at these loci did not fit the MGP data significantly better than a model with additive effects alone (p = 0.806), so we are unable to confirm the signal of epistasis; however, this may be due to the smaller number of MGP strains with *de novo* germline mutation data.

 ### Only one of the candidate mutator alleles is present in wild mice